terryjreynolds/blog/content/blog/2021-April-2-Adding-Scroll-to-Top-Button/index.md

 ---
-title: Building a Scroll to Top Button Component for your Gatsby Site description:The Dos and Don'ts of making a scroll to top button in React/Gatsby
+title: Building a Scroll to Top Button Component for your Gatsby Site
+description: The Dos and Don'ts of making a scroll to top button in React/Gatsby
 date: 2021-03-02
 imageCount: 5
 ---